microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 1. Open a terminal window and navigate to the directory containing the Python script you modified in [Exercise 3](#Exercise3).

-1. Execute the following command in the terminal window, replacing _masterDNS_ with the DNS name on the clipboard.
+1. Execute the following command in the terminal window to copy the script files to the cluster, replacing *masterDNS* with the DNS name on the clipboard.
 When prompted, enter the admin password for the cluster ("Azure4Research!").

     <pre>
     scp * azureuser@<i>masterDNS</i>:.</pre>

 	> Because this is the first time you have connected to the master node, you will be prompted with a security warning asking if you want to update the cached key.
 Since the host is one you created, answer yes.

-1. The next step is to log into the master node.
+1. The next step is to establish an SSH connection to the master node.
 Execute the following command in the terminal window, replacing _masterDNS_ with the DNS name on the clipboard.
 When prompted, enter the admin password for the cluster ("Azure4Research!").

     <pre>
     ssh azureuser@<i>masterDNS</i></pre>